aviumlabs/phoenix-compose/README.md

 >

- The name of the parent directory is the same as the name of the repository created after running `gh repo create` command.
+The name of the parent directory is the same as the name of the repository created when running `gh repo create` command.

 See Creating a Repository From this Template below.

 The src directory is empty until `docker compose up` is run.
 On the first run